Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it aggregates CI/CD pipeline data with statistical computations and grouping, distinguishing it from sibling tools like aggregate-ci-tests.
-However, it could be more specific about the types of aggregation.
+Clearly states it aggregates CI/CD pipeline data with statistics and grouping, distinguishing it from sibling tools like aggregate-ci-tests (for tests) and aggregate-logs.
+However, it lacks specificity about the exact resource (pipeline events).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.